Jalalx/jalalx.github.io/_posts/2021-04-15-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part2-load-balancing.md

 ```
 Now every instance of the application shows the number of served requests.

 Run the docker-compose again using `docker-compose up` and when it got ready, open the [http://localhost:3000](http://localhost:3000) and hit refresh multiple times.
-You should see the counter number increases almost evenly between all instances.
+You should see the counter number increases almost evenly among all instances.

 Do you want to see what happens when one of the applications goes down?
 Try stopping one of them by running this:
 ```sh